 Complementary to signage and wayfinding systems would be online maps showing all parking assets in the Core Areas.
 Municipal parking lot locations could also be added to Google Maps.
-These services would improve awareness and utilization of Core Area parking systems (e.g. better distribution of parking demand).
-The webpage for the maps could also encourage users (e.g. employees) requiring long-term parking to use off-street assets, leaving highly-valuable on-street assets for short-term uses with higher turnover rates, which is desirable for both businesses and customers.
-Online parking map services could be augmented with a mobile parking application through which users can view parking facilities and their respective capacities.
+These services would improve awareness and utilization of Core Area parking systems, which is likely to result in improved distribution of parking demand.
+The webpage for the maps could also encourage users (e.g. employees) requiring long-term parking to use off-street and peripheral parking assets, leaving highly-valuable on-street assets for short-term uses with higher turnover rates, which is desirable for both businesses and customers.
+The services of an online parking map could be augmented with a mobile parking application through which users can view parking facilities and their respective capacities.